MESAHub/mesa/docs/source/eos/overview.rst

 is evaluated and returned.
 If :math:`f = 1`, the result of the EOS component corresponding to the current level is returned.
 Otherwise, both results are evaluated, blended, and returned.
-Smooth blends are assured the smoothness of the functions that define the component fractions.
+Smooth blends are assured via the smoothness of the functions that define the component fractions.

 This approach means that that EOS components have an order of